 In 1963, Mr. Harris and Mr. Roome sold their business to H.C.
 Roberts and A. MacDonald, employees of General Electric.
 By 1983 Harris and Roome grew to 12 locations after the acquisition of the Atlantic operations of GESCAN (General Electric’s Canadian electrical distribution arm) and over the next few years went on to open another six branches.

 In 1991, Graybar Electric purchased an interest in Harris and Roome.
 Over the next six years, they became a majority shareholder, completing the acquisition in 1997, all the while maintaining a local feel and keeping strong ties to the community.

 After the creation of Graybar Canada in 2000, the brands of Harris & Roome Supply (Atlantic) and Graybar Electric (Ontario) Limited came together as Graybar Canada.
 In November of 2001, after the first share offering under the leadership of Frank H. Hughes, nearly 40% of Graybar Canada employees became shareholders in Graybar Canada.

 Graybar Canada developed a presence in the Western region in 2003, by opening the Western Regional Office in Calgary, AB.

 Currently, Graybar Canada operates 30 locations across the country from St. John’s, NL to Vancouver, BC.
-Headquartered in Halifax, Nova Scotia, the wholesale distributor of items from leading manufacturers of electrical and communications & data products continues to be a thriving employee-owned company under the leadership of Brian Thomas, Executive Vice President & General Manager.
+Headquartered in Halifax, Nova Scotia, the wholesale distributor of items from leading manufacturers of electrical and communications & data products continues to be a thriving employee-owned company under the leadership of Jason Taylor, Executive Vice President & General Manager.